chrisbodger/VeinCam/Resources/Venous-Access.md

 -	Registered nurses/midwifes working within the scope of practice
 -	Enrolled nurses working within their scope of practice
 -	Students under direct supervision
+-	Radiographers who have completed:
+    *	Administration of Iodinated Contrast media
+    *	Aseptic technique
--	Radiographers who have completed: o	Administration of Iodinated Contrast media o	Aseptic technique o	Competency assessment: flushing of PIVCs and administration of contrast media PIVC insertion may only be performed by staff that have completed appropriate IV cannulation training and credentialing.
+    *	Competency assessment: flushing of PIVCs and administration of contrast media

+PIVC insertion may only be performed by staff that have completed appropriate IV cannulation training and credentialing.
 Section 1 - Site Selection and Insertion of PIVC

 ## Equipment